 - Providing tips, tools, and educational resources about windows, doors and skylights.

-But where the Energy Star program simply tells you whether windows and other products are energy efficient, the NFRC is a more authoritative, industry-specific body that comprehensively compares energy-efficient windows.3 They provide standardized ratings in four key energy performance categories.
+The NFRC is an authoritative, industry-specific body that comprehensively compares energy-efficient windows.3 They provide standardized ratings in four key energy performance categories.
 What are those categories?
 See the sample label below and read on for more information about each metric.

 |NFRC Factor||What it Measures||NFRC Ideal Range||What to Look For|